(Last updated on: 27/05/2022)

 The best ethical elephant sanctuaries in Thailand

-To help you decide on where to go to visit elephants in an ethical way, I have put together a list of the seven top-rated ethical elephant sanctuaries in Thailand.
-These establishments have an excellent track record and reviews.
+Visiting an elephant sanctuary in a popular thing to do in Thailand, so to help you decide on where to go to visit elephants in an ethical way, I have put together a list of the seven top-rated ethical elephant sanctuaries in Thailand.
+Many people choose to visit elephants in Thailand, and this is a particularly popular activity in the north of the country, forming part of a Chiang Mai itinerary.
+Below I have outlined establishments which have an excellent track record and reviews.
 The organisations are trustworthy, so you know that you are doing good by visiting.

 #1 Elephant Nature Park